eventh/kpro9/CSjark/docs/user/config.rst

 -------------------------------------------

 The utility supports custom handling of specified data types, which also includes functionality to support time_t and nstime_t.
 All basic data types and struct members can be configured to be handled as a special case.
 The custom handeling must be done through a configuration file.

+Some variables may actually represent other values than its own type.
+For example, this functionality supports redefinition of ``time_t`` data type to ``absolute_time``

 .. [#] Basic Encoding Rules